TheForestGiraffe/C_06/README.md

 - Each `.c` file corresponds to one exercise
 - `C_06.pdf` contains the original subject and instructions

+### 📌 Note on Repository Structure

+For readability and transparency, the exercise files in this repository are stored at the root level.

+During the original 42 Piscine submission, all files were organized according to the required structure (`ex00`, `ex01`, etc.).

+They were later flattened for easier browsing and code review.

 ---

 ## 🛠 Examples of Assignments